 The Election campaign period commences 7 calendar days prior to the opening of polling.
-Publicity requirements and election resources apply as expressed in these Regulations.
+Publicity requirements and election resources apply as expressed in these Regulations during this period.
+In person campaigning on campus is prohibited until 8am on the first day of polling.

-- 6.9.2 Forms of Publicity - 6.9.2.1 Allowable publicity material shall include: - a) Printed material - b) Banners - c) E-mails - d) T shirts, badges - e) Authorised digital video clips - f) Profile frames and digital images - g) Social media pages and posts as authorised by the Returning Officer.
-Publicity is not permitted on Twitter or any dating sites or apps. - 6.9.2.2 Sponsored social media posts and other forms of paid online advertising are permitted so long as they: - a) form part of the existing campaign budget in section 6.14 of these regulations; - b) sponsors of social media posts must make analytics available to the Returning Officer upon request; and - c) do not exceed more than 40% of the total campaign budget as provided for in regulations section 6.14. - 6.9.2.3 Allowable publicity material shall be subject to these Regulations and the discretion of the Returning Officer.
+6.9.2 Forms of Publicity

+- 6.9.2.1 Allowable publicity material shall include:

+- a) Printed material

+- b) Banners

+- c) E-mails

+- d) T shirts, badges

+- e) Authorised digital video clips

+- f) Profile frames and digital images

+- Social media pages and posts as authorised by the Returning Officer and in accordance with regulation 6.9.2.2 to 6.9.2.7